Congruence bias: Examples

 Suppose that, in an experimental setting, a subject is presented with two buttons and told that pressing one of those buttons, but not the other, will open a door.
 The subject adopts the hypothesis that the button on the left opens the door in question.
 A direct test of this hypothesis would be pressing the button on the left; an indirect test would be pressing the button on the right.
 The latter is still a valid test because once the result of the door's remaining closed is found, the left button is proven to be the desired button.
 (This example is parallel to Bruner, Goodnow, and Austin's example in the psychology classic, A Study of Thinking.)

-It is possible to take this idea of direct and indirect testing and apply it to more complicated experiments in order to explain the presence of a congruence bias in people.
-In an experiment, a subject will test his own usually naive hypothesis again and again instead of trying to disprove it.
+It is possible to apply this idea of direct and indirect testing to more complicated experiments in order to explain the presence of a congruence bias in people's reasoning.
+Congruence bias could be said to be present if a subject tests their own (usually naive) hypothesis again and again instead of trying to disprove it.

 The classic example of subjects' congruence bias was discovered by Peter Wason (1960, 1968).
 Here, the experimenter gave subjects the number sequence "2, 4, 6", telling the subjects that this sequence followed a particular rule and instructing subjects to find the rule underlying the sequence logic.
-Subjects provided their own number sequences as tests to see if they could ascertain the rule dictating which numbers could be included in the sequence and which could not.
-Most subjects respond to the task by quickly deciding that the underlying rule is "numbers ascending by 2", and provide as tests only sequences concordant with this rule, such as "3, 5, 7," or even "pi plus 2, plus 4, plus 6".
-Each of these sequences follows the underlying rule the experimenter is thinking of, though "numbers ascending by 2" is not the actual criterion being used.
-However, because subjects succeed at repeatedly testing the same singular principle, they naively believe their chosen hypothesis is correct.
-When a subject offers up to the experimenter the hypothesis "numbers ascending by 2" only to be told he is wrong, much confusion usually ensues.
-At this point, many subjects attempt to change the wording of the rule without changing its meaning, and even those who switch to indirect testing have trouble letting go of the "+ 2" convention, producing potential rules as idiosyncratic as "the first two numbers in the sequence are random, and the third number is the second number plus two".
-Many subjects never realize that the actual rule the experimenter was using was simply just to list ascending numbers, because of the subjects' inability to consider indirect tests of their hypotheses.
+Subjects provide their own number sequences as tests to see if they could ascertain the rule dictating which numbers could be included in the sequence and which could not.
+Most subjects quickly assumed that the underlying rule is "numbers ascending by 2", and provide as tests only sequences concordant with this rule, such as "8, 10, 12" or "3, 5, 7" (direct testing).
+The experimenter would confirm that these sequences are in compliance with the rule they were thinking of.
+When subjects get confirmatory feedback from repeated testing of the same rule, their confidence in their assumption increases.
+When the subject offers to the experimenter the hypothesis that the rule is "numbers ascending by 2" they are told that the rule is wrong.
+Subjects tend to be confused by this, and may attempt to change the wording of the rule without changing its meaning.
+Some may switch to indirect testing, but have trouble letting go of the "+ 2" convention (e.g., producing potential rules as idiosyncratic as "the first two numbers in the sequence are random, and the third number is the second number plus two").
+Many subjects never realize the actual rule.
+The actual rule used by the experimenter to generate the example and to assess the test sequences provided by the subject was simply "list ascending numbers".
+Subjects failed to identify the rule due to their inability to consider indirect tests of their hypotheses.